Marcel Dieu: Biography

 1927 saw the inauguration at Brussels of the "Comité International de Défense Anarchiste".
 The organisation was mandated to come to the assistance of comrades who found themselves becoming victims of "social vindictiveness".
 Hem Day was nominated to serve as its secretary, a responsibility which he retained till 1939.
 Meanwhile he had established a second hand bookshop on Brussels, "Aux joies de l'esprit", specialising in anarchism but, as the name above the front window implied, "open to all the delights of mind and body".
 The proprietor made his home in another part of the building.
 As social tensions and political polarisation intensified across western and central Europe during the later 1920s and the 1930s, the premises it occupied became a place of refuge for political exiles of many nationalities.
 Francisco Ascaso, Buenaventura Durruti and Gregorio Jover all became semi-permanent presences at the shop during 1930/1931, before the proclamation of the Spanish Republic gave reason to hope that it might be safe to return home to Spain.
 By the end of the decade it was Louis Mercier-Vega, actively sought by police in France at the time, who found a quiet refuge with Hem Day in Brussels, until he was able to find a ship sailing to Argentina from the great Port of Antwerp.

 Between November 1927 and June 1928 he published five editions of the short-lived monthly "anti-dogmatic anti-authoritarian" journal "Rebel".
 He then was initiated into freemasonry, according to at least one source, in 1932 joining the Belgian "Vérité du Droit Humain" lodge.

 Hem Day's opposition to all forms of warfare presented him with a stark dilemma when the Spanish Civil War broke out in 1936.
 During 1937 he set of for Spain in order to take part in what was still being characterised as the left-wing "social revolution".
 In Barcelona he joined in some radio discussions and, away from the improvised CNT and DAI broadcasting studios, he visited the frontline.
 He had arrived as the fighting was intensifying and, as he saw matters, degenerating into a genuine international war thanks to the intervention of increasing numbers of foreign forces.
-He was appalled by the ghastly consequences unfolding, and found his own preferences for non-violence powerfully confirmed.
+He was appalled by the ghastly consequences unfolding, and found his own preferences for nonviolence powerfully confirmed.
 Later during 1937, having returned home, he participated in a conference opposing militarism, and addressed fellow delegates: "To embark on a revolution ... employing extreme violence, appears today as an absurd obscenity.
 Just the same as a war.
 The interdependence of nations ... along with the monstrous effectiveness of the tools of destruction, renders recourse to extreme collective violence catastrophic. ...
 So it appear necessary that we should not merely condemn it, but also highlight the excessive risks and the folly.
 We need to come up with an alternative method in the fight to put an end to capitalism or to put an end to fascism".